-Thanks to the 21st century, we’re capable of exploring the world through our little screens, and taking a glimpse into its hidden gems.
-However, nothing beats the euphoria of being physically present somewhere that dates back to thousands and thousands of years.
-If that’s what you’re looking for, then it’s time to check Egypt off your bucket-list.
+Thanks to the 21st century, we’re capable of exploring the world through our little screens and taking a glimpse into its hidden gems.
+However, nothing beats the euphoria of being physically present somewhere that dates back thousands and thousands of years.
+If that’s what you’re looking for, then it’s time to check Egypt off your bucket list.
 Interestingly, Egypt possesses some of the world’s best scenic lookouts that go way back in time.
 Check out this list of the most popular destinations in Egypt to consider visiting.

 1- Pyramids of Giza

 The Ancient world possessed various wonders that everyone held their breath while watching.

 Out of all the ancient world’s seven wonders, only the pyramids of Giza could make it to this day.
 Standing as tall as they always have for 4,500 years.
 Such monuments that endured eternity deserve to make it to the top-visited tourist attractions.

 The pyramids of Giza are one of the most popular destinations in Egypt and one of its prominent landmarks.
 They proudly sit at the desert edge West of Cairo, in Giza.
 While Giza is deemed a city on its own, it smoothly blends into Cairo’s streets, making one ever-expanding large city.

 What you’ll see there are three huge pyramids known as Khufu, Khafre, and Mankaure.
 They’re named after each king that was buried in them, which makes them enormous tombs.
 There’s evidence for the existence of mummies in the burial chambers along with the king’s belongings and treasures for the Afterlife.
 Not only will you see these three architectural masterpieces, but there’s also the paradoxical Sphinx that guards them.